-Setting up raised beds is a popular way to grow edibles for small vegetable garden ideas.
+Raised garden bed ideas are a popular way to grow edibles in a small vegetable garden.

 Wood, brick or sleepers can be used to frame your bed, and there are plenty of kits on the market – or you can follow Monty Don's raised bed tips.
 Fill your beds with good-quality soil, and then add your fruit or vegetable crops.